netbox-community/netbox-qrcode/README.md

 Issues and pull requests are welcomed.

 ## Debugging
-The following describes how to start the debugging mode.
+The following describes how to start the debugging mode in VSCode.
-This Docker Compose Debug File supports you with debugging in VSCode

 Files directly related to the topic:
 .vscode/launch.json